 4. Finally, drug use or other medications cannot be the cause of these behaviors.

 Working with a mental health professional to find a diagnosis is paramount for treating Bipolar Disorder because these are various subcategories of the illness.
 One example is Bipolar II where people experience hypomania (a less severe form of mania), but they may have longer and more intense depression cycles.
 The diagnosis will inform the treatment plan, and an experienced, skilled therapist should be able to help.

-Scheduling an Appointment for Bipolar Depression at Thriveworks Peachtree City
+Schedule an Appointment for Bipolar Disorder at Thriveworks Peachtree City

 As you read through the description of Bipolar, did you recognize the two cycles?
 Maybe you or a loved one is struggling.
 Maybe you have a diagnosis and are looking for a trusted therapist.
 Maybe your own behavior feels scary and overwhelming, and you want to know what is happening.
 In either case, Thriveworks Peachtree City has professionals who have experience diagnosing and treating Bipolar Disorder in all its various forms.